Luke Duke: Character background

 In the pilot episode of the series, Bo commented that Luke was probably the father of at least two of the children who live at the Hazzard County Orphanage.

 Luke later left Hazzard County, along with his cousin Bo, to join the NASCAR circuit.
 His cousin Vance replaced him during that time.

 According to the 1997 film The Dukes of Hazzard: Reunion!, Luke eventually would leave Hazzard for good, and put his military training to good use by becoming a fire jumper for the U.S. Forest Service.
 During training in Montana, he met and fell in love with a woman named Anita Blackwell, who was a talented singer.
 He convinced her to leave to pursue her dreams, and she became a successful country music star.
 Luke met her again in The Dukes of Hazzard: Hazzard in Hollywood, although by then she was married to another man.

-Luke Duke was later played by Johnny Knoxville in the subsequent cinematic version and Randy Wayne in the prequel television film, The Dukes of Hazzard: The Beginning.
+Merchandise

+In the 1980s, Luke Duke action figures were released by Mego, along with dolls of Bo, Daisy, and Boss Hogg.